francesco-sodano/birdy/docs/setup.md

 on the next boot you can run the following command to check that BT is disabled: hcitool dev

-Disable HDMI
+## Disable HDMI

 Add the line to /etc/rc.local to disable HDMI on boot.
 /usr/bin/tvservice -o
 Reduce memory for video in /boot/config.txt gpu_mem=16

-Disable USB Chip
+## Disable USB Chip

 echo '1-1' |sudo tee /sys/bus/usb/drivers/usb/unbind

-Add Environment virable
+## Add Environment variable

 Create a new file under /etc/profile.d to store the global environment variable(s).
 The name of the should be contextual so others may understand its purpose (for explample birddetector.sh)

-sudo touch /etc/profile.d/birddetector.sh
+sudo touch /etc/profile.d/birdy.sh
-sudo vi /etc/profile.d/birddetector.sh
+sudo vi /etc/profile.d/birdy.sh

 add the following line in vi.